TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/create-api.md

 <br>

 To embark on your API journey with Tyk Cloud, we recommend going to our [Quick Start guide]({{< ref "/deployment-and-operations/tyk-cloud-platform/quick-start" >}}).
 This guide will walk you through the process of creating your very first API in Tyk Cloud.
+For an advanced step by step guide we recommend visiting our [Getting Started guide]({{< ref "/tyk-cloud/getting-started" >}}).
+This will explain advanced configuration steps relating to how to distribute your API across nodes, in addition to adding and testing your API.

 {{< tab_end >}}